ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "All of them.
 Everyone who worked on the core systems.
 Everyone who understood what we built."
 The words hung between us like an indictment.
 I gestured toward the empty chairs, the silent monitors, the research notes that would never be completed.

-"Show me," he said without preamble, pulling out a chair and settling into it with the careful movements of someone whose body reminded him of every year he'd lived.
+"Show me," he said abruptly, pulling out a chair and settling into it with the careful movements of someone whose body reminded him of every year he'd lived.

 I displayed the data streams, the population analyses, the progression patterns.
 Marcus studied the information with the methodical attention I remembered from our collaboration, asking precise questions about methodology and sample sizes.
 His unaugmented mind worked more slowly than mine, but it worked thoroughly, examining implications I might have missed in my rush toward conclusions.